supreethr23/Hybrid-Identity-with-Entra-ID/Labfiles/Lab07-Passwordless-authentication-using-Auth-app.md

-## Lab07 - Configuring passwordless sign-in using an authentication app
+## Lab07 - Configuring passwordless sign-in using an authentication app (Read -Only)

+  >**Note**: During this Azure lab, you'll set up passwordless sign-in, which may involve registering personal mobile devices with Azure AD.
+We recommend following instructions provided and avoiding device registration unless necessary for learning objectives.
+Understand access implications within Azure.

 **Pre-requisities** - Install the Microsoft Authenticator app in mobile